She's the One (World Party song): Robbie Williams version

-Wallinger was irritated that his band and Williams had recorded a version without his knowledge and that Williams had changed the lyrics.
-However, he said it had made him a large amount in royalties, which were helpful after he suffered an aneurysm in 2001.
+Wallinger was irritated that his band had recorded a version with Williams without his knowledge and that Williams had changed the lyrics.
+However, he said it had made him a large amount in royalties, which was helpful after he suffered an aneurysm in 2001.

 Music video

-In the video, Williams is a coach to an ice skating couple, portrayed by Pamela O'Connor and Jonathon O'Dougherty.
-When the male skater gets injured during practice, Williams takes his place for the final and gets the highest scores.
-The video ends with Williams and the female skater celebrating with the male skater, who had been watching from the sidelines.
-Philip Woods, a 10-year-old figure skater from Chelmsford, played the young Williams in a flashback.
-The UK version features commentary by Barry Davies.
+In the video, Williams is a coach to an ice skating couple portrayed by Pamela O'Connor and Jonathon O'Dougherty.
+When the male skater is injured during practice, Williams takes his place for the final and wins the highest scores.
+The video ends with Williams and the female skater celebrating with the male skater, who has been watching from the sidelines.
+The UK version features commentary by the sports commentator Barry Davies.

+Reception

+"She's the One" reached number one on the UK singles chart on 14 November.
+It was Williams's second number one after his 1998 single "Millennium" and became one of his signature songs.
+Reviewing The Ego Has Landed, Pitchfork dismissed "She's the One" as "Bob Seger's 'Night Moves' with a few minor alterations", while Rob Sheffield in Rolling Stone called it a "top-notch puppy-love ballad".